-9. Will the influenza vaccine increase risk of illness with COVID-19?
+8. Will the influenza vaccine increase risk of illness with COVID-19?

-Getting the influenza vaccine will not increase your risk of illness with COVID-19.
+Getting the influenza vaccine will not increase your risk of COVID-19 illness.

-10. Can the vaccine be given to individuals when they are ill?
+9. Can the vaccine be given to individuals when they are ill?

 Those with a severe acute illness with or without fever should wait until the symptoms subside before being immunized.